 In a ruling of 4 September 2018, the High Administrative Court of North Rhine-Westphalia decided that the Federal State’s regulation on the residence obligation for refugees was illegal.
 According to the court, the wording of the directive was too restrictive as it stated that refugees ‘should, as a rule’ be obliged to reside in the town or district to which they had been accommodated during the asylum procedure.[11]
 Although the decision was restricted to North Rhine-Westphalia, it highlights that authorities generally have to conduct an individual assessment to determine whether a residence obligation is useful ’to enhance the prospects of a sustainable integration’.[12]
 In the aftermath of the judgment the government of North Rhine-Westphalia generally evaluated the states rules and amended those parts where the court objected.[13]
 Apart from this ruling, few cases have become known in which courts were asked to decide on the legality of the residence rule.

 The residence rule for persons with protection status had originally been introduced for a period of three years, so it would have run out at the end of July 2019.
 The explanatory memorandum to the integration act of 2016 had stated that the decision on whether the rule would be discontinued or extended should be based on an evaluation of its impact.
 Although this evaluation never took place, a new law was introduced in the spring of 2019 and entered into force on 12 July 2019.[14]
 This law has now made the residence rule permanent.
 The main principles of the regulation remain unchanged, as only a few clarifications were introduced (e.g. concerning the continuation of the residence rule after an authorised move to another Federal State).
 Furthermore, a new sanction was introduced for persons who have moved to another place without permission while they were subject to the residence rule: In these cases, the obligation to stay in the assigned place of residence can now be extended ‘by the (same) period of time at which the foreigner has not complied with the obligation’.[15]
 Again, the explanatory memorandum to the law states that an evaluation of the impact of Section 12a of the Residence Act is supposed to take place within three years.[16]
-While the amendments in the legal framework slightly improve the situation of beneficiaries since more exceptions and reasons for lifting the obligation have been introduced, still no official evaluation on the obligation has been published.
-The BAMF started an evaluation in 2021 but no results are available yet.[17]
+With the amendments in the legal framework slightly improve the situation of beneficiaries since more exceptions and reasons for lifting the obligation have been introduced.

 [1] Not to be confused with the ‘geographical restriction’ or ‘residence obligation’ (Residenzpflicht) as described above.
 The residence rule is part of the so-called Integration Act of 31 July 2016, Official Gazette I no. 39 (2016) of 5 August 2016, 1939.

 [3] Melina Lehrian, Zwei Jahre Wohnsitzregelung nach Artikel 12a AufenthG – Ein Überblick zur Umsetzung der Regelung in den einzelnen Bundesländern.
-Asylmagazin 12/2018, 416-423, available at https://bit.ly/2V7T1rn.
+Asylmagazin 12/2018, available at: https://bit.ly/2V7T1rn, 416-423.

 [5] Section 12a(5) Residence Act.